This legislative ask is designed to be shared with your members of Congress and their staff.

 In the last Congress, the House passed a strong VAWA reauthorization bill (H.R.
 1585) that expands tribal jurisdiction to include sexual assault, sex trafficking, stalking, assault on law enforcement officers, and child abuse, in addition to domestic violence.
 Unfortunately, the Senate failed to act to reauthorize VAWA in the last Congress.

 Congress needs to reauthorize the Violence Against Women Act quickly.
-We urge you to support the reintroduction VAWA with at least the same tribal jurisdiction provisions that were included in HR.
-1585.
+We urge you to support the reauthorization of VAWA with at least the same tribal jurisdiction provisions that are included in H.R.
+1620.”